 This can be a product, a service, or something else that you offer your readers to solve a problem, give them a boost, or help make their lives easier.

-Once you’ve got a few guest posts out on sites similar to yours, and you’re starting to get your name out there, you can begin reaching out to influencers in your niche.
-Forming relationships with influencers is a huge step in your blogging journey, and will kickstart you into a new level of blogging entirely.
+Once you’ve got a few guest posts out on sites similar to yours, and you’re starting to get your name out there, you can begin reaching out to influencers in your topic space.
+Forming relationships with influencers is a huge step in your journey, and will kickstart you into a new level of blogging entirely.

-Creating the ultimate niche blog and getting it to the point where you’re interacting with influencers and thought leaders may sound like a far reach right now, but blogging is a predictable business if you do it right.
+Creating the ultimate niche website and getting it to the point where you’re interacting with influencers and thought leaders may sound like a far reach right now, but creating content websites is a predictable business if you do it right.

 Just follow the steps above, and you’ll be on your way to building a successful, profitable blog in a niche that you love!